Royal Netherlands Institute for Sea Research

 Credits

 NIOZ will inform the student's university about their participation in the course as well as the student's grade.
-Participation is rewarded with 3 - 4 ECTS, depending on university (ECTS will be granted by the student's university).
+Participation is rewarded with 3 - 4 ECTS, depending on university (ECTS granting needs to be done by the student's university, so students are asked to inquire with their university about the possibility to have the course count towards their ECTS requirements).

 Course enrolment